Sadrpour/UdacityProjetcs/P4-AdvanceLane/README.md

 <img src="./projectImages/undistorted.jpg" alt="alt text" width=400 height=300>

-The result for this section can be found in Section 1 of my code ubder "Camera Caliberation" and "Correcting Distortion"
+The result for this section can be found in Section 1 of my code under "Camera Caliberation" and "Correcting Distortion"

 ####2.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
-The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
-I chose the hardcode the source and destination points in the following manner:
+I spent ours playing around with the src and dst point to get a reasonable mapping for the lanes.
+At the end the 4 points provided in the rubric beat my own tunning.
+One of the key factors was that the src points extended across the y-axis of the image. the offset parameter which is shown in the code snippet below controls how much of the original image is included in the perspective transform.
+The lower the number the more streched out the final image.
+This means less of the original image is going to be included in the final image.
+This was a key parameter to exclude excessive features from going into the model.
+For instnace if offset was larger, we would be including cars and lanes in which the car is not driving in.

+The result for this section can be found in Section 2 of my code under "Perspective Transformation".
 ```
 offset = 290
 # in the cv2 transformation first dimension is x second is y